Authors: Kenneth D. Mankoff1,2, Fabien Maussion3

 Deliverable #1 of the International Association of Cryospheric Sciences (IACS) working group on the delineation of glaciers, ice sheets, and ice sheet basins aims to provide an overview of the current state of ice sheet and glacier delineation using several commonly used and widely cited products.
 These include datasets used by the glaciological community (e.g., BedMachine), observationally derived boundaries (e.g., RGI 7.0), and some regional climate model masks.

-The goal of this report is to provide a summary of the current state of ice sheet and glacier delineation products, how they compare, and to provide recommendations for future steps.
+The goal of this report is to provide a summary of the current state of ice sheet and glacier delineation products.

 2Data collection and methods¶